Jalore district: Climate

 The minimum and maximum temperatures of the district are 4 degrees and 50 degrees Celsius respectively.
 The average rainfall is 412 mm.
 The climate of district is dry and with extremes.

 Wildlife

 Indian Wild Ass, a rare member of Indian Wildlife seems to be increasing in numbers and extending its range from Little Rann of Kutch in the neighbouring Indian State of Gujarat, where the world's last population of this subspecies had got confined to in recent years, and has gradually started moving out and colonising Greater Rann of Kutch also extending into the neighbouring State of Rajasthan in the bordering villages in Jalore district bordering the Rann of Kutch in Gujarat and in Khejariali and its neighbourhood where a 60 km2 area was transferred to the Rajasthan Forest Department by the revenue authorities in 2007.
+In Rankhar village a conservation reserve was established by the state government to conserve the wildlife in the area particularly Indian wild Ass.
 At this place Rebaris (camel and sheep breeders) live in the Prosopis juliflora jungles in the company of chinkaras, hyenas, common fox, desert cat and wolf etc.